Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Ordering of subdominant modes

 where the index $k$ in the sum refers to different time-delay interferometry (TDI) channels (e.g., $A,E,T$~\cite{Prince:2002hp}), the star denotes complex conjugation, and $S_{n,k}(f)$ is the one-sided noise power spectral density (PSD) of channel $k$.
 As in~\citetalias{Yi:2025pxe}, we use the PSD in the LISA Science Requirements Document (SciRDv1)~\cite{Babak:2021mhe} and the \textsc{IMRPhenomXHM} waveform model~\cite{Garcia-Quiros:2020qpx,Pratten:2020fqn} throughout, and we take the arbitrary parameter values [$\delta t,\,\phi,\,\lambda_L,\,\beta_L,\,\Psi_L$] = [0,\,0.2,\,1.8,\,$\pi/6$,\,1.2] for the time shift (in seconds) from coalescence time, the phase, the LISA-frame longitude and latitude, and the polarization angle, respectively.

-From Fig.~\ref{fig:SNR_vs_M}, we also see that increasing either the mass ratio or the inclination angle (from 0 up to $\pi/2$) for a fixed mass tends to decrease the system's SNR.
-These phenomena are consequences of the fact that a larger $q$ lowers the chirp mass and thus the amplitude, and moving from face-on to edge-on reduces the amplitude of the (2,\,2) mode.
+From Fig.~\ref{fig:SNR_vs_M}, we also see that increasing either the mass ratio or the inclination angle (from 0 up to $\pi/2$) for a fixed total mass tends to decrease the system's SNR.
+These phenomena are consequences of the fact that a larger $q$ lowers the chirp mass and thus the amplitude, and moving from face-on to edge-on reduces the amplitude of the (2,\,2) signal component.
+To understand the latter, we recall that the $(\ell, m)$ component of the frequency-domain signal can be decomposed (using the stationary-phase approximation) as